microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-Finally, you can make index signatures `readonly` in order to prevent assignment to their indices :
+Finally, you can make index signatures `readonly` in order to prevent assignment to their indices:

 ```ts twoslash
 declare function getReadOnlyStringArray(): ReadonlyStringArray;